 The committee will be asked to read the Request for Reconsideration of Instructional Materials form and read or view the challenged materials in their entirety.
 The committee will be asked to consider the material as a whole and in context.
 Published reviews of the work and selection criteria should be considered during the evaluation of the material.

-The committee will come to a decision, using majority vote, regarding whether the item should be retained, removed, or moved to a different division.
-In the case of a tied vote, the head of school will make the final decision.
+The committee will come to a decision, using a majority vote, regarding whether the item should be retained, removed, or moved to a different division.
+In the case of a tied vote, the Head of School will make the final decision.
 The results of the committee vote will be reported to the Head of School who will make the final decision regarding the resource.

 The chairperson will prepare a report summarizing the committee’s recommendation regarding the challenged materials and submit the written report to the Head of School.